-NAME PRINCIPAL OCCUPATION AGE POSITION Mark J. Levin Chairman of the Board and Chief Executive Officer of Millennium Pharmaceuticals, Inc. 50 Director John J. Schwartz, Ph.D President, Quantum Strategies Management Company 67 Director, Chairman of the Board
+NAME PRINCIPAL OCCUPATION AGE POSITION Mark J. Levin Chief Executive Officer of 50 Director John J. Schwartz, Ph.D Millennium Pharmaceuticals, Inc. President, Quantum Strategies Management Company 67 Director, Chairman of the Board

 Mark J. Levin, a founder of the Company, has served as a director since the Company's inception.
 From inception until January 1990 and from May 1990 until February 1991, Mr. Levin served as the Company's President and acting Chief Executive Officer.
 From November 1991 until March 1992, he served as Chief Executive Officer of Tularik, Inc., a biotechnology company.
 From August 1991 until August 1993, Mr. Levin was Chief Executive Officer and a director of Focal, Inc., a biomedical company.
 Mr. Levin is currently the Chairman of the Board and Chief Executive Officer of Millennium Pharmaceuticals, Inc., a biotechnology company.
 Mr. Levin is also currently on the Board of Directors of Focal, Inc. and Tularik, Inc.